Compact moduli of K3 surfaces: One-parameter degenerations

-Let $X\to (C,0)$ be a Kulikov model.
-Consider the base change $X'\to X$ along an order $k$ branched cover $(C',0)\to (C,0)$.
-Letting $t$ be an analytic coordinate on $(C,0)$, the smoothing of $X_0$ is analytically-locally $xy=t$ or $xyz=t$, near a double curve or triple point, respectively.
-So the base change is analytically-locally $xy=t^k$ or $xyz=t^k$.

-There is a standard toric resolution $X[k]\to X'$ near a singular point of $X_0$ corresponding to the standard order $k$ subdivision of the simplices of the dual complex $\Gamma(X_0)$ \cite{friedman1983base-change}.
-Each triangle decomposes into $k^2$ triangles, and each segment in $k$ into subsegments.
+Finally, we discuss base change, following \cite{friedman1983base-change}.
+Consider an order $k$ base change $X'\to X$ of a Kulikov model along a branched cover $(C',0)\to (C,0)$.
+Let $t$ be an analytic coordinate on $(C,0)$.
+The smoothing of $X_0$ is locally $xy=t$ or $xyz=t$ near a double curve or triple point, respectively.
+So the base change is locally $xy=t^k$ or $xyz=t^k$.
+There is a locally toric, SNC resolution $X[k]\to X'$ near the singular locus of $X_0$ corresponding to the standard order $k$ subdivision of the simplices of the dual complex $\Gamma(X_0)$.
+Each triangle decomposes into $k^2$ triangles, and each segment into $k$ subsegments.
+All components of $X_0[k]$ not appearing in $X_0$ satisfy $Q=0$.